ferdavid1/ShoeGranularDelay/README.md

 # Documentation #

 *This app requires external audio input from either a pair of headphones with a built-in mic, or an iRig-type device that allows for plugging instruments in.*
-*Before running the mmp file, make sure MobMuPlat file opener displays all the necessarry files you imported:*
+*Before running the mmp file, make sure MobMuPlat file opener displays all the necessary files you imported:*

 	grandma.pd grangui.mmp grannie-basher.pd grannie.txt granny-basher-help.pd hillybeach.jpg